farsightsec/dnstable-convert/README.md

-dnstable\_convert: conversion utility for passive DNS data
+dnstable\_convert: conversion utilities for passive DNS data
 ======================================================================

 Introduction
 ------------

 `dnstable_convert` is a conversion utility for passive DNS data in dnstable format.
 It was split out of [dnstable](https://github.com/farsightsec/dnstable/) to reduce the dependencies of `dnstable`.

+`dnstable_unconvert` converts the RRSET entries of a dnstable file to the equivalent NMSG format.

 `dnstable_convert` has the following dependencies: